Yandex Cloud

 2. Install kubect and configure it to work with the new cluster.

-3. Get an address to access the NodeLocal DNS Cache.
-You will need the address to install the Helm chart:
+3. Get an address to access NodeLocal DNS Cache.
+You will need this address to install the Helm chart:

 kubectl get svc kube-dns -n kube-system -o jsonpath={.spec.clusterIP}

-The command contains the ClusterIP address of kube-dns in the kube-system namespace. kube-dns is installed automatically during cluster creation, so its IP address is pre-defined.
+The command contains the ClusterIP address of kube-dns in the kube-system namespace. kube-dns is installed automatically when creating a cluster, so its IP address is pre-defined.

-Requests sent from application pods to the address you get are routed to local DNS based on the iptables rules.
+Queries from application pods to this address are translated to local DNS via iptables rules.

-4. To install a Helm chart from NodeLocal DNS, run this command:
+4. To install a Helm chart with NodeLocal DNS, run this command:

 helm pull oci://cr.yandex/yc-marketplace/yandex-cloud/node-local-dns \